ChrisJulLimantoro/Scheduller-Project/README.md

 ## How to Run and early setup

+To Setup fo to file config.py and setting your own connection to your database.
+The default database in this porject id postgres.

 `python -m flask db init` => for initiation database and will create migrations folder

 `python -m flask db migrate` => for migration table to database automatically